-- Deploy sufficient facilitators to training events (e.g. taking into specific areas of expertise and or phase/subject specialism). - Communicate directly with you via email (preferably) or telephone regarding facilitator deployment training events. - Communicate directly with employing schools and or trusts regarding invoicing for payment for facilitators time. - Enable us or delivery partners to contact you regarding central online induction and training sessions. - Keep you informed of updates and to notify you of other relevant training opportunities to support you in your role as a facilitator. - Assist you with your enquiries.
+- Organise and manage training events (e.g. taking into specific areas of expertise and or phase/subject specialism). - Communicate directly with you via email (preferably) or telephone regarding training events. - Communicate directly with employing schools and or trusts regarding invoicing for payment. - Enable us or delivery partners to contact you regarding central online induction and training sessions. - Keep you informed of updates and to notify you of other relevant training opportunities to support you. - Assist you with your enquiries.

-3.1 Use of facilitators' personal data for marketing purposes
+3.1 Use of participants' personal data for marketing purposes

-Where consent has been given, we may send facilitators marketing information by email or text promoting school events, campaigns, charitable causes or services that may be of interest to them.
+Where consent has been given, we may send participants marketing information by email or text promoting school events, campaigns, charitable causes or services that may be of interest to them.